 The answer lies within establishing a sensible driver retention program, one that promotes honesty at the recruitment phase and a culture of respect for the company where they work.
 Below are some factors to consider when creating a retention program to address the growing deficit of reliable drivers in the industry.

 Dishonesty at the recruitment phase is a recipe for high employee turnover regardless of the industry.
-Recruiters must be upfront and honest to applicants, so there are clear and proper expectations set on the job requirements.
+Recruiters must be upfront and honest to applicants, so there are clear expectations set about the job requirements.
 Applicants should be made aware of their responsibilities, work hours, pay, and home time at the onset without embellishments.

 Encourage a Culture of Respect Within The Company